AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

     kb = AddKB()

-The knowledge base can perform logical reasoning.
-Below is an example of performing (deductive) reasoning: # TODO: ABDUCTIVE REASONING
+The knowledge base can perform logical reasoning (both deductive reasoning and abductive reasoning).
+Below is an example of performing (deductive) reasoning, and users can refer to :ref:`Performing abductive reasoning in the knowledge base <kb-abd>` for details of abductive reasoning.

 .. code:: ipython3

     pseudo_label_example = [1, 2]
     reasoning_result = kb.logic_forward(pseudo_label_example)
-    print(f"Reasoning result of pseudo label example {pseudo_label_example} is {reasoning_result}.")
+    print(f"Reasoning result of pseudo-label example {pseudo_label_example} is {reasoning_result}.")

 Out:
     .. code:: none
         :class: code-out

-        Reasoning result of pseudo label example [1, 2] is 3.
+        Reasoning result of pseudo-label example [1, 2] is 3.

 .. note::